 Bast was believed to be the goddess of fertility, the moon, and of course the protector of all cats, as well as women and children.
 When in cat form, Bast is referred to as Bastet.
 Bast, herself, appeared with a feline head, but the body of a beautiful human female.
 Although Bast was married to Ras, she was believed to be the sexual partner of all the other gods and goddesses.

 Sphinx: Sphinx is depicted as a lion, which was much more common amongst the feline gods and goddesses.
 What we often think of as the sphinx is one of the earliest art forms discovered in Egypt.
 The opposite of Bast, the Sphinx has the head of the pharaoh, but the body of a lion.
 This was supposed to show how powerful and important the pharaoh was.
-The sphinx is very popular in today's legends as well, like in the book Fablehaven among others.
+The sphinx is very popular in today's legends as well.

 Sekhmet: Sekhmet was the goddess of fate that was believed to control the Tablets of Destiny.
 The idol that portrays this goddess is a gold covered creature that has a lion head and a very elaborate headdress.
 This goddess became very angry which turned into a blood hunger and in turn killing many.
 The god of the sun Ra, decided to mix beer and pomegranate to appear like blood.
 Sekhmet who mistook this as blood drank herself into oblivion.